 Having knowledge about the DNS record types below will prepare you for many common situations when managing WordPress sites.
-I’ll cover all the details below, but here is another great video that can help guide you:

 A Records specify your hosting server for domains or subdomains and that’s the main record you’ll need for any website.
 Once you’ve added an A Record, you can set up a WordPress site at the corresponding server (provided by a hosting company) if you haven’t already.

 WordPress.com and many other sites do this automatically with a subdomain when you set up a free blog on their site.
 But, when you’re building your own standalone WordPress site, you’ll need to set this up yourself.